imeysam-sh/pdf-fx-epub3/README.md

-# pdf-fx-epub3 based on # pdf2epubEX
+# pdf-fx-epub3

-This Bash shell script uses the *pdf-fx-epub3* tool to convert a PDF file to an ePub file.
+This Bash shell script uses the *pdf-fx-epub3* (based on #pdf2epubEX) tool to convert a PDF file to an ePub file.

 The result is a *fixed layout* ePub version 3: the layout is perfectly retained and all the fonts are embedded.